renlulu/ParseProject/CloPool/project.md

 ---
+name: CloPool
-name: CloPooldescription: A mining pool which enables users to mine both CLO and ZIL tokens.
+description: A mining pool which enables users to mine both CLO and ZIL tokens.
 logo: no
 categories: Mining
 status: Live